-We recognise that Parents/Carers are the child's first and most enduring educators.
-When Parents/Carers and practitioners work together in early years settings, the results have a positive impact on the child's development.
+We recognise that Parents/carers are the child's first and most enduring educators.
+When Parents/carers and practitioners work together in early years settings, the results have a positive impact on the child's development.
 A successful partnership needs to be a two-way flow of information, knowledge and expertise.
 We aim to develop this by:

-- Talking to parents about their child before their child starts school during a home visit - Giving the children the opportunity to spend time with their teacher in the Summer term prior to starting school - Inviting parents to the induction meeting in May/June - Offering parents regular opportunities to talk about their child's progress - Organising a curriculum meeting in early September - Encouraging Parents/Carers to complete the home/school admissions forms - Operating an "open door" policy, whereby Parents/carers can come and discuss concerns and developments in an informal manner - Encouraging parents to complete 'Wow' moments, on Class Dojo, sharing and celebrating their child's achievements. - Encouraging Parents/Carers to listen to their child read each day and to comment on reading progress in a home/school reading diary - Encouraging relevant learning activities and library books to be undertaken/shared at home

-Providing an annual written report to Parents/Carers in July summarising the child's progress against the early learning goals and EYFS assessment scales
+- Talking to parents about their child before their child starts school - Giving the children the opportunity to spend time with their teacher in the Summer term prior to starting school - Inviting parents to the induction meeting in May - Offering parents regular opportunities to talk about their child's progress - Organising a curriculum meeting in early September - Encouraging Parents/carers to complete the home/school admissions forms - Operating an "open door" policy, whereby Parents/carers can come and discuss concerns and developments in an informal manner - Encouraging parents to complete 'Wow Vouchers', sharing and celebrating their child's achievements, and contributing to their child's WOW Book - Inviting Parents/carers to help in the reception class or other classes in the school and to accompany children on school visits - Encouraging Parents/carers to listen to their child read each night and to comment on reading progress in a home/school reading diary - Encouraging relevant learning activities and library books to be undertaken/shared at home - Providing an annual written report to Parents/carers in July summarising the child's progress against the early learning goals and EYFS assessment scales